tsnellgrove/dark_castle3/doc/to_do.md

 - TBD: list of 'contained' internal_switches in MachMixIn attributes?
 	- NOTE: (i.e. add to scope and remove levers & button from features?)
 	- NOTE: [this is a good idea but hold off until at least one more control_panel type machine gets created]
+- TBD: broaden hedgehog response to interacting with sword (e.g. "pull sword" should trigger)

 ##########################